SheCodesAustralia/multicoder-turtorial/content/World/6_create_a_world.md

 The end goal of the game is to have multiple sections of a beach that Myrtle moves through.
 Right now we have one section of beach, or "world", but eventually we are going to want many.
-Each world will have obstacles in different places, as well as as umbrella for shelter, which acts as the portal to next part of the beach (aka the next world).
+Each world will have obstacles in different places, as well as an umbrella for shelter, which acts as the portal to next part of the beach (aka the next world).
 Eventually we'll also have food that Myrtle can eat to collect extra points.

 We're going to put all of these worlds in a list together.